 The city hall is a prime example of contemporary architecture.
 The building even made it to the final of the prestigious Mies Van der Rohe Award.

-This publication is only available in digital format.
+Only available in digital format.